cavo789/blog/blog/2023/11/21/frankenphp/index.md

 You'll perhaps not see a major increase in speed on your machine since you're the only visitor but it's nice to think that you're surfing so fast ... locally ;).

-:::caution OUPS, it's terribly slow to run
+:::caution Ouch, it's terribly slow to run
 To be honest, before being able to see my Joomla localhost homepage, I've wait more than 15 minutes (the first time).
 I would never have wait so long if I hadn't had to finish this chapter.
 :::